Virginia Water Neighbourhood Plan

 In accordance with Regulation 16 of the Neighbourhood Planning (General) Regulations 2012 (as amended), the Council invited comments from organisations and individuals on the Plan and supporting documents for a period of six weeks.
 The consultation period ran from Monday 1 September – 11.59pm Tuesday 14 October 2025 and is now closed.

-In partnership with the Neighbourhood Forum, the Council has appointed Mr Derek Stebbing to undertake the examination of the Plan, which is started on 20 October 2025.
-All comments received during the consultation have been sent to the Examiner, who will consider whether the Plan meets a set of prescribed ‘basic conditions’ and other legal requirements.
-Further information on the basic conditions can be found in the National Planning Practice Guidance.
+In partnership with the Neighbourhood Forum, the Council appointed Mr Derek Stebbing to undertake the examination of the Plan, which is started on 20 October 2025.
+All comments received during the consultation were sent to the Examiner, who considered whether the Plan met a set of prescribed ‘basic conditions’ and other legal requirements.

 - Virginia Water Neighbourhood Area Map (PDF 268 KB)